That's a claim worth backing up with reasoning.

 4b.
 This is especially problematic when the monopoly supplier of labor is dealing with a monopsony consumer of that labor, which is what we get with governments.

-If unions negotiate higher compensation their private sector employers pass this on to their customers, who have the option of side-stepping the rising costs by doing business elsewhere if they choose.
+If unions negotiate higher compensation then their private sector employers pass this on to their customers, who have the option of side-stepping the rising costs by doing business elsewhere if they choose.
 The public sector has no "customers" — we're all stuck with the deal the government strikes.

 (Peter Suderman made this point better than I just did earlier today.)